redhat-developer/kestrel-linux-transport/README.md

 The Transport has these options:

-- **DeferAccept**: TODO(https://github.com/redhat-developer/kestrel-linux-transport/issues/29) This uses the `TCP_DEFER_ACCEPT` socket option.
-Instead of being notified of a new connection when the TCP connection is set up, the application is notified when the connection was setup and data has arrived.
-This options defaults to true.

 - **DeferSend**: This defers sends to the Transport Thread which increases chances for multiple sends to coalesce.
 This options defaults to true.

 - **ThreadCount**: Specifies the number of Transport Threads.
-This defaults to the number of logical processors in the system.
+This defaults to the number of logical processors in the system divided by 4.

 - **CheckAvailable**: When set to _true_ the Transport tries to read all available data.
 When set to _false_ it reads 1 buffer at a time (page size, e.g. 4K).
 This defaults to true.

 - **AioSend/AioReceive**: Uses Linux AIO system calls to batch send and receive calls.
-This option defaults to false.
+AioSend implies DeferSend.
+These options default to true.